-CYDouble Hydrometer (ASTM D4221): 1 per borrow area and every 10,000 CY
+Pinhole Test (ASTM D4647): 1 per borrow area and every 10,000 CY

 - (e) Drainfill Quality control shall consist of full-time inspection of drainfill placement.
 It shall include testing of the gradation of drainfill material; determining that the material complies with specified qualities and that the specified compaction is accomplished and the grades are properly documented.
-The Inspector shall have at least one sieve analysis prepared for each type of drainfill placed.
+The Inspector shall have at least two (2) sieve analyses prepared for each type of drainfill placed.
 These analyses shall be made from materials as delivered to the job site.
-If changes in gradation of drainfill appear to develop, additional sieve analysis shall be made. - (f) Reinforced Concrete Quality control shall consist of continuous inspection during the placement of concrete.
-In addition, the Inspector shall assure that the concrete design mix meets contract requirements and that proper certifications are provided.
-The Inspector shall inspect all formwork prior to concrete placement to assure integrity of the forms and compliance with design detail with proper documentation.
-Slump, time of cement induction, and temperature and air content measurements shall be determined on each mixer load of concrete prior to placement to assure compliance with specifications.
-Three sets of compressive strength cylinders (4
+If changes in gradation of drainfill appear to develop, additional sieve analysis shall be made.
+Required quality control testing frequency for verification of field compaction is the same as listed for Earthfill in Section 10.a.8.d of this specification.
+Sampling of as-compacted drainfill may be required in some instances at the direction of the Engineer. - (f) Lime Treated Earthfill Quality control shall consist of full-time inspection of lime treated earthfill mixing, curing, placement, and compaction.
+The Inspector shall select materials from the required excavations, stockpiles, borrow area(s), and/or lime mixing areas to ensure the completed earthfills are constructed in accordance with the drawings and specifications.
+Sampling of as-compacted lime treated earthfill may be required in some instances at the direction of the Engineer